 By creating an intellectually and socially stimulating environment, at the forefront of research and scholarship, the OHRM Group has also been able to nurture future 'thought leaders' at Assistant and Associate Professor level, who have lead-authored publications in prestigious management journals, including in the Academy of Management Annals, Academy of Management Journal, Accounting, Organizations & Society, Administrative Science Quarterly, Human Relations, Human Resource Management, Organization Science, Organization Studies, and Strategic Management Journal.

-The OHRM Group also contains outstanding Teaching Fellows, whose teaching excellence has been recognised through a National Teaching Fellowship and Warwick Award for Teaching Excellence (WATE) nominations and awards.
+The OHRM Group also comprises outstanding Teaching Fellows, whose teaching excellence has been recognised through a National Teaching Fellowship and Warwick Award for Teaching Excellence (WATE) nominations and awards.

 OHRM's academic focus broadly falls into two areas: